Rayckey/scene_coactivity/README.md

 | -o --occ		       | False           | Learn the co-occurance relation.

-The images and pickle files are generated under ``./suncg/data/graphs/``
+The images and pickle files are generated under ``./suncg/data/graphs/``.
+Both collecting and learning can take up to an hour.

 ## Scene Reinvention
 You can perform scene reinvention using this script.
 There are some rooms already compiled in `rooms/suncg/`, but you may copy any room out of `suncg/data/graphs/` if you have previously completed the *Collecting Data* step.